SanzharBissenali/MyGarden/content/Statistical Learning/Basic terms in Statistical Learning.md

 There are mainly two ways to estimate $f$: **parametric** and **non-parametric** methods.
 The first one starts with an assumption, e.g the relation is linear.
 This simplifies the calculation, but usually results in less accurate predictions.
 The non-parametric method does not start with an explicit assumption and gives a function that is *not too rough or wiggly*.
 However, they require much larger *data set* to give accurate predictions.
 One of the trade-offs between two methods is that the parametric is usually more interpretable, hence is used for inference.

-In the supervised learning, the model has an access to output variables, but in an unsupervised learning there is no response variables.
-The model tries to *learn* from unlabeled data.
+In the supervised learning, the model has an access to output variables, but in an unsupervised learning there are no response variables.
+The model tries to *learn* from an unlabeled data.